Amazinggrace-Oduye/backdrop-backend-graphql-task/README.md

 # Assumptions

-- Users enter their names in this order firstname middlename lastname.
+- Users enter their names with a single space in this order firstname middlename lastname.
 - User in DB is identified by ID.
-- .env was added for access to hosted hosted database and ease of testing.
+- .env was added for access to hosted database and ease of testing.